johnsonn573/ASM_code_repository/README.md

 ## Calling sample-level ASM

-We used the following scripts to call ASM at the sample level (Fig. 3A).    \
+We used the following scripts to call ASM at the sample level (Figure 3A).    \
     \
 asm_bothstrands_paired_B.R    \
 asm_bothstrand_paired_CLL_v2.R

-## Generate pairwise comparisons of sample-level ASM (Fig. 3B).
+## Generate pairwise comparisons of sample-level ASM (Figure 3B).

 We used the following script to compute pairwise overlap of ASM across samples and generate Figure 3B.
     \
 comparisons_B_CLL.R

-## Probability of ASM against the number of reads (Fig. 3C).
+## Probability of ASM against the number of reads (Figure 3C).

 We built a multi-level logistic regression model to determine the probability of ASM conditional on the logarithm of the number of reads.
    \